manksalot/PC-to-GameBoy-Printer-Python/README.md

 -There are three options for the GUI buttons: loading the picture, feeding the paper, and printing the image.

 -While running the program, every time you click the feed or print button.
 The program will auto-detect the COM the Arduino uses and create a serial connection with it.
+It will also handle closing the COM port used.
+This ensures a clean disconnect and prevents erroring out or having a COM Port Leak.